Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Since the symptoms of a CVA can mimic many other conditions, it is important to seek veterinary advice at once if you suspect your dog has had a stroke.
 Diagnosis is partly dependent on ruling out other possible illnesses before your dog is confirmed as having a stroke.
 Blood and urine samples are taken to check for underlying conditions.

 Occasionally, dependent on the type of stroke, it is possible to see evidence for it during a physical exam.
-For instance, in a hemorrhagic stroke where a blood vessel has burst and bled into the brain, it may be able to see evidence of this if the blood has haemorrhaged behind the eye causing temporary blindness.
+For instance, in a hemorrhagic stroke where a blood vessel has burst and bled into the brain, it may be able to see evidence of this if the blood has hemorrhaged behind the eye causing temporary blindness.

 Unfortunately, for most cases of stroke, the only reliable way of confirming a CVA has occurred is by using an MRI machine to scan the brain.
 However, MRIs are expensive and usually have to be performed at a specialist vet, which puts them out of the budget of many owners.

-Dogs that have one stroke, may go on to have another and each one they have tends to be more severe, this is another factor in diagnosing a CVA, though it is not so helpful if your dog has only had a single stroke.
+Dogs that have one stroke may go on to have another and each one they have tends to be more severe.
+This is another factor in diagnosing a CVA, though it is not so helpful if your dog has only had a single stroke.

 Treatment and Recovery

-There is no treatment for a stroke, other than to take care of the pet during its recovery and to treat any potential side-effects, such as nausea.
+There is no treatment for a stroke, other than to take care of the pet during its recovery and to treat any potential side effects, such as nausea.
 A dog that has suffered a CVA should have a thorough medical assessment, including blood tests and heart scan, to determine if there is an underlying cause for the stroke which needs to be treated.

 Risk factors for CVAs include: